 Forecast Q4 2006 Change Yr/Yr

-Capacity (ASMs in millions) 909 6%
+Capacity (ASMs in millions) 903 5%

 Fuel gallons (000,000) 14.0 11%

-Cost per ASM as reported on a GAAP basis (cents) 17.8 - 17.9 3 - 4%
+Cost per ASM as reported on a GAAP basis (cents) 18.1 - 18.2 5 - 6%

-Less: Fuel cost per ASM (cents) 3.0 (12%)
+Less: Fuel cost per ASM (cents) 3.3 (3)%

 Cost per ASM excluding fuel (cents) 14.8 - 14.9 8%

-For Horizon, our forecasts of cost per ASM and fuel cost per ASM are based on forward-looking estimates, which will likely differ significantly from actual results.
+\ For Horizon, our forecasts of cost per ASM and fuel cost per ASM are based on forward-looking estimates, which will likely differ significantly from actual results.
 There are several factors impacting our estimates including, but not limited to, the volatility of fuel prices.
-Fuel cost per ASM above includes our estimate of fuel hedging gains that we expect to realize on settled hedges during the quarter and actual mark-to-market hedging gains/losses recognized in October and November for hedges that settle in future periods.
-See page 6 for additional information regarding fuel costs.
+Fuel cost per ASM above includes our estimate of fuel hedging gains that we expect to realize on settled hedges during the quarter and actual mark-to-market hedging losses recognized in the quarter for hedges that settle in future periods.
+See pages 5 and 6 for an additional information regarding fuel costs.